hannaerickson/ikeya/README.md

 IKEYA

-Team Members
+## Team Members
 * Hanna Erickson
 * Missy Pompeo
 * Abdoul Nayete
 * Tyler Byrd

-Design
+## Design
 * API design
 * Data model
 * GHI

+## Intended market
+The IKEYA application targets the mainstream consumer who is seeking home decor inspiration.
+IKEYA users interested in designing a room can upload furniture inspiration and ideas that meet their interior design needs or browse the rooms of other users.

-Set up
+## Set up
 To access the application on your local computer, please follow these steps:
 1. Clone the repository: https://gitlab.com/team-ikeya/ikeya.git.
 2. CD into the project directory.